 The readers may or may not know, that I work for VMware as a TAM.
 For those who do not know, TAM stands for Technical Account Manager.
-VMware TAM is the billable consulting role available for VMware customers who want to have an on-site dedicated technical advisor/consultant for long term cooperation.
+VMware TAM is the billable consulting role available for VMware customers who want to have an on-site dedicated technical advisor/consultant/advocate for long term cooperation.
 VMware TAM organization historically belonged under VMware PSO (Professional Services Organization), however, recently has been moved under Customer Success Organization, which makes perfect sense if you ask me, because customer success is the key goal of a TAM role.

 How TAM engagement works?
 It is pretty easy.
 VMware Technical Account Managers have 5 slots (days) per week which can be consumed by one or many VMware customers.
 There are Tier1, Tier2, and Tier3 offerings, where Tier 1 TAM service includes one day per week for the customer, Tier 2 has 2.5 days per week and Tier 3 TAM is fully dedicated.